 Killer-Type (Conibear) Trap Rules

-Killer-type traps with jaw spread of 8 inches or less must be set within an exclusion device unless if (1) when set, placed, and tended, they are completely underwater, or if (2) the trap has an inside jaw spread 5 inches or less and is:
+Killer-type traps with an inside jaw spread of 5 inches or less do not need an exclusion device if: 1) when set, placed, and tended, they are completely underwater, or if 2) the trap has an inside jaw spread 5 inches or less AND is:

 - Either set so as to be partially covered by water at all times, or

 - Used as a blind set (without the use of bait, lure or visible attractor).
 Bait, lure and visible attractor do not include animal droppings (scat) or urine.

 In all WMDs, killer-type traps with a jaw spread not to exceed 8 inches may be used on or above ground level if the trap is placed within a lynx exclusion device.
 The trap jaws must be completely within the device, the trap springs can be outside of the device.

 Exclusion devices will have the following designs:

 - For traps with a jaw spread less than or equal to 5 inches (primarily used for marten trapping), the device must have an opening of 4 x 4 inches or less.
 The entrance hole may be placed on the end or on the side of the device, and the trap must be set a minimum of 18 inches from the closest edge of the entrance hole.
 (See Figure 1 below).